albertoriva/jobman/README.md

 -q         | Do not display job map while running (see below).
 -l         | Enable logging (to standard error).

+## Job definition

+A job definition file contains commands to be executed in parallel.
+Each command should fit on a single line (you can use ; to concatenate multiple commands into a single job).
+Empty lines and lines starting with # are ignored.
+If multiple filenames are listed on the jobman command line, the program will execute all commands contained in them, as if the files were concatenated.

 ## Dependent jobs

 Each command line can be preceded by one or more '+' characters (up to 20),